-The operator TimeClip calculates a number of milliseconds from its argument, which must be an ECMAScript number value.
+The operator TimeClip calculates a number of milliseconds from its argument, which must be an ECMAScript Number value.
 This operator functions as follows:

-- 1. If time is not finite, return NaN. - 2.
-If $abs(time) > 8.64 \times 10^{15}$, return NaN. - 3.
-Return an implementation-dependent choice of either ToInteger(time) or ToInteger(time) + (+0).
+- If time is not finite, return NaN.

+If abs(time) > 8.64 x 10, return NaN.

+- 3. Return an implementation-dependent choice of either ToInteger(time) or ToInteger(time) + (+0).
 (Adding a positive zero converts -0 to +0.)

-The point of step 3 is that an implementation is permitted a choice of internal representations of time values, for example as a 64-bit signed integer or as a 64-bit floating-point value.
+NOTE The point of step 3 is that an implementation is permitted a choice of internal representations of time values, for example as a 64-bit signed integer or as a 64-bit floating-point value.
 Depending on the implementation, this internal representation may or may not distinguish -0 and +0.

-15.9.1.15 Date Time string format
+15.9.1.15 Date Time String Format

-The Simplified ISO 8601 format is as follows: YYYY-MM-DDTHH:mm:ss.sssTZ
+ECMAScript defines a string interchange format for date-times based upon a simplification of the ISO 8601 Extended Format.
+The format is as follows: YYYY-MM-DDTHH:mm:ss.sssZ